 In a nationally televised afternoon game at Busch Stadium, it takes the Mets 20 innings to beat the Cardinals, 2-1.
 The six hours and 53 minutes contest is decided when Jose Reyes plates the eventual winning run with a sacrifice fly off outfielder-turned-hurler Joe Mather in the top of the inning, and Mike Pelfrey, usually a starting pitcher, gets the final three outs in the bottom of the frame to record his first career save.

 Although he breaks his bat on the swing, Ike Davis becomes the first major leaguer to hit a grand slam for two different teams in April when he homers off Mike Leake, helping the Pirates defeat the Reds, 6-5, at PNC Park.
 Before being traded by the Mets to Pittsburgh earlier in the month, the 27 year-old first baseman went deep against another Cincinnati hurler, J.J.
-Hoover, for a walk-off slam in the bottom of ninth at Citi Field.
+Hoover, for a walk-off slam in the bottom of the ninth at Citi Field.